 This way you’re not alienating anyone who’ll just move to another website if they don’t see a price, and you’re still inviting people to open a conversation with you.

 I think it’s quite clear that I think you should display your rates!
-I would never make an enquiry if I went to a website and didn’t even know roughly what they charged because I’d feel embarrassed and awkward if they were way more expensive then I’d anticipated.
+I would never make an enquiry if I went to a website and didn’t even know roughly what they charged because I’d feel embarrassed and awkward if they were way more expensive than I’d anticipated.
 If someone doesn’t display their prices then I think they have something to hide and will try and fleece me.

-Always keep in mind that you’re looking for quality clients and not just any old client because you’ll end up paying for it later.
+Always keep in mind that you’re looking for quality clients and not just any old clients because you’ll end up paying for it later.
 Whether you display your prices or not, it’s the whole of your website that’s going to give a potential client an idea of where you’re positioned in the market.

 If your rates are higher than other VAs then you need to have a website that looks premium-level quality and outlines your worth.
 This is why I actually clearly state on my site that I’m more expensive than other VAs and exactly why I’m worth the money.